-The consumer cost of many goods and services in Costa Rica jumps 13% with new value added tax (Impuesto al Valor Agregado – IVA) implementation July 1, 2019.
+The consumer cost of many goods and services in Costa Rica jumped 13% with the new value added tax (Impuesto al Valor Agregado – IVA) on July 1, 2019.

 Costa Rica desperately needs the money and the improvements it will buy if the treasury can prevent rampant tax evasion and the criminal justice system can do something about the corruption in government spending.

 Note: truckers are again striking in opposition to the new tax (see details).
 In Costa Rica this means “tortuguismos” taking up all the lanes on the highway and driving slow like a turtle (tortuga) causing delays of several hours.